nicolehe/nicolehe.github.io/index.md

 There will be four weekly homework assignments and a final project.

 Most weeks, there will be a creative/technical assignment and a reading (or podcast to listen to or game to play).
 You will submit a link to your creative assignment via a [Google form](https://forms.gle/AmaJRGLAjGhP2ScWA) before class starts.
-In lieu of keeping a blog for this class (which you are welcome to do if you want to!), we'll be discussing the readings etc. in the class Discord asynchronously throughout the week.
+In lieu of writing reflections in a blog post (which you are welcome to do if you want to!), we'll be discussing the readings etc. in the class Discord asynchronously throughout the week.

 ---